-The wall crossing automorphism for $\fd$ is an automorphism of $\bbZ[\cP_x^{+}]/m^k$. \end{lemma} \begin{proof} When the joint has codimension zero this follows from \cref{prop:can_scat}, because $\cP_x^{+}$ is constant near $x$.
+The wall crossing automorphism for $\fd$ is an automorphism of $Q[\cP_x^{+}]/I_{k}$. \end{lemma} \begin{proof} When the joint has codimension zero this follows from \cref{prop:wall-crossing_function}, see \cref{rem:scmio}, because $\cP_x^{+}$ is constant (with respect to $x$) near $x$.
 So we can assume the codimension is one, $j \subset \rho \in \Sigma^{n-1}$.
-If $\fd \subset \rho$ then it follows from \cref{prop:can_scat}, so we assume not.
+If $\fd \subset \rho$ then it again follows from \cref{prop:wall-crossing_function}, so we assume not.
 Let $y \in \fd$ be a general point.
-Now we consider a twig-disk for a cylinder contributing to $\fd$, and consider its monomial. $v$ as in the statement is a sum of such monomials, so we can prove the analogous statement for this monomial, which we again call $v$.
-We know $v \in \cP_y^{+}$ by \cref{lem:abovegraph}.
-So if $-v$ points towards the wall $\rho$, i.e.\ if the primitive dual class, $N$, vanishing on $\rho$, positive on $y$ is non-negative on $v$) this follows from the convexity of $\varphi$, just as in the proof of \cite[2.39]{Arguz_The_higher-dimensional_tropical_vertex}.
+Now we consider a twig-disk for a cylinder contributing to $\fd$, and consider its monomial.
+More precisely, consider $q' = \varphi(v) + \alpha$, where $v$ is the monomial, and $\alpha$ the class of the twig. $q$ as in the statement is a sum of such monomials, $q'$, so we can prove the analogous statement for $q'$, which we now call $q$.
+Clearly $q \in \cP_y^{+}$.
+So if $-v$ points towards the wall $\rho$, i.e.\ if (the primitive dual class, $N$, vanishing on $\rho$, positive on $y$, is non-negative on $v$) this follows from the convexity of $\varphi$, just as in the proof of \cite[2.39]{HDTV}.
 So we can assume $v$ points towards the wall.
 The statement is equivalent to showing that the coefficient of the cycle for the twig-disk is at least $N(v) [C_{\rho}]$.
 This follows from \cref{prop:dccoeff}.
-Now the final statement follows, see the proof of \cite[2.40]{Arguz_The_higher-dimensional_tropical_vertex}. \end{proof}
+Now the final statement follows, see the proof of \cite[2.40]{HDTV}.
+This completes the proof. \end{proof}